fvsch/kirby-twig/README.md

 composer require fvsch/kirby-twig:^3.0
 ```

-#### Load composer
-Make sure your Kirby installation is autoloading composer dependencies on both frontend and panel.
+Then, make sure your Kirby installation is autoloading composer dependencies on both frontend and panel.
 For this, the safest way is to create your own custom plugin.

 ```
 site